 Cervelo P Series

 You can’t have a triathlon bike “best of” list without including a Cervelo triathlon bike.
 The brand has been cranking out fast bikes for decades, and we have always associated Cervelo with speed.
-We hesitate to include a bike on the “entry level” list that creeps up into the upper $2,000s, but that is what the bike market has become.
+We hesitate to include a bike on the “entry level” list that creeps up up above $3,000 (we apologize in advance for that), but that is what the bike market has become.
 It might seem like a lot of money, but for a vessel you will ride dozens of times each year, it is worth spending some money.

 The P series gives you a great, advanced bike that you will probably find yourself riding well into your triathlon “career”, even as you improve.
 A nice, stiff carbon frame and 105 componentry complement Cervelo’s design.
 The newer models all have disc brakes, as you should expect from any bike in this price range.
-We like the prices on the P-Series from Competitive Cyclist right now.
+We like the P-Series from Competitive Cyclist right now, here.

 Giant Trinity Advanced

 It is worth noting that the newest lineup of the Trinity Advanced is a price tag north of $3,000 with all the bells and whistles, and higher-end components.
-More entry-level models are still on the market, though.
-We recommend heading over to the Pro’s Closet to check their inventory of late-model Trinity bikes.
+More entry-level models are still on the market, though, if you are willing to look for used options.
+Another play could be approaching Giant dealers to see what kind of late-model Trinity carryvers they have bikes.
 We would not hesitate to jump all over a Trinity from the past 3-4 years.
 You will get a very good bike, assuming it has been kept up well.

 Orbea Ordu M-Series